JawadKazemAlyousef/Folder-Organizer/README.md

 	<h4>
 Requirements:<br><br>
 1. Download java version 17.0.9 or higher via https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html. <br><br>
+2. Set environment variable related to java:<br><br>
+Steps:<br><br>
+1. Go to your computer.<br><br>
+2. Click mouse right click, and then click properties. <br><br>
+3. Click Advanced system settings.<br><br>
+4. Click Environment Variables.<br><br>
-2. Set environment variable related to java by going to your computer, and then click mouse right click, and then click properties, and then click Advanced system settings, and then click Environment Variables, and then click new, and then set variable name %JAVA_HOME% and set its value as the path java/jdk-17/jav/bin that you can find with your programs in C Disk if this variable exist, make sure to make its value as the mentioned path, and then go to path either by system or user, and set the mentioned path agian.
+5. Click new, and then set variable name %JAVA_HOME% or JAVA_HOME and set its value as the path Java\jdk-17 that you can find with your programs in your local C Disk if this variable is exist, make sure to make its value as the mentioned path.<br><br>
+6. Go to PATH either by system or user, and set Java\jdk-17\bin that you can find with your programs in your local C Disk.<br><br>
 	</h4>
 	<h2>The purpose of the program is to organize the files of the chosen folder based on three modes:</h2>
  	<h3>1.
 Standard mode: Organize the files of the chosen folder based on their extension formats.</h3>